 There are several challenges to the co-generation market realizing its full potential.
 In addition to the challenges of gasification itself, commercial scale experience with this type of facility is needed.
 Despite the fact that both IGCC and Fischer-Tropsch and other syngas processing technologies are proven technologies on their own, companies in different sectors of business may not have experience with all technologies present in a representative coproduction plant.
 For example, a utility company or independent power producer interested in building an IGCC facility might not have enough Fischer-Tropsch processing experience or familiarity with liquid fuels markets to be confident in investing in this particular process combination.

 Despite these barriers, there are gasification facilities currently taking advantage of producing multiple products.
-The Great Plains Synfuels Plant is an example where gasification of low rank coals is used to produce both synthetic natural gas and anhydrous ammonia.
+The Great Plains Synfuels Plant is an example where gasification of low rank coals has been used to produce both synthetic natural gas and anhydrous ammonia.

 |1.||An Analysis of the Institutional Challenges to Commercialization and Deployment of IGCC Technology in the U.S. Electric Industry: Recommended Policy, Regulatory, Executive and Legislative Initiatives [PDF]|